nixworks/public/news/2015/09/2/README.md

 ##### Upcoming congressional votes
 ### [President Barack Obama has sufficient support in the United States Senate to uphold a veto of the proposed congressional vote of disapproval of the nuclear deal with Iran. ](/news/2015/09/2/president-barack-obama-has-sufficient-support-in-the-united-states-senate-to-uphold-a-veto-of-the-proposed-congressional-vote-of-disapproval.md)
-_Context: United States Senate, Upcoming congressional votes, U.S. President, Barack Obama, Iran_
+_Context: United States Senate, U.S. President, Iran, Barack Obama, Upcoming congressional votes_

 ##### India
 ### [Eight people have been killed and over 30 injured in riots in the Indian state of Manipur since the passage of three controversial land bills on Monday. ](/news/2015/09/2/eight-people-have-been-killed-and-over-30-injured-in-riots-in-the-indian-state-of-manipur-since-the-passage-of-three-controversial-land-bill.md)